David Strauss: Das Leben Jesu

 Strauss's Das Leben Jesu, kritisch bearbeitet was a sensation.
 While not denying that Jesus existed, Strauss did argue that the miracles in the New Testament were mythical additions with little basis in fact.
-Adam Karl August von Eschenmayer wrote a review in 1835 called "The Iscariotism of our days", a review which Strauss characterised as "the offspring of the legitimate marriage between theological ignorance and religious intolerance, blessed by a sleep-walking philosophy."
-When Strauss was elected to a chair of theology in the University of Zürich, the appointment provoked such a storm of controversy that the authorities decided to pension him before he began his duties and effigies of Strauss were burnt during Zurich's Shrove Tuesday festival.
+Adolph Carl August von Eschenmayer wrote a review in 1835 called "The Iscariotism of our days", a review which Strauss characterised as "the offspring of the legitimate marriage between theological ignorance and religious intolerance, blessed by a sleep-walking philosophy."
+When Strauss was elected to a chair of theology in the University of Zurich, the appointment provoked such a storm of controversy that the authorities decided to pension him before he began his duties and effigies of Strauss were burnt during Zurich's Shrove Tuesday festival.
 Strauss donated the pension, 1000 Swiss Francs per year, to the poor.

 What made Das Leben Jesu so controversial was Strauss's characterization of the miraculous elements in the gospels as mythical.
 After analyzing the Bible in terms of self-coherence and paying attention to numerous contradictions, he concluded that the miracle stories were not actual events.
 According to Strauss, the early church developed these stories in order to present Jesus as the Messiah of the Jewish prophecies.
 This perspective was in opposition to the prevailing views of Strauss' time: rationalism, which explained the miracles as misinterpretations of non-supernatural events, and the supernaturalist view that the biblical accounts were entirely accurate.
 Strauss's third way, in which the miracles are explained as myths developed by early Christians to support their evolving conception of Jesus, heralded a new epoch in the textual and historical treatment of the rise of Christianity.

 In 1840 and the following year, Strauss published his On Christian Doctrine (Christliche Glaubenslehre) in two volumes.
 The main principle of this new work was that the history of Christian doctrines has basically been the history of their disintegration.